antvis/G6/docs/api/layout/TreeGraph.en.md

 ## Dendrogram

-[Dendrogram](https://en.wikipedia.org/wiki/Dendrogram) arranges all the leaves on the same level.
+<a href='https://en.wikipedia.org/wiki/Dendrogram' target='_blank'>Dendrogram</a> arranges all the leaves on the same level.
 It is appropriate for hierarchical clustering.
+It does not consider the node size, which will be regarded as 1px.

 <img src='https://gw.alipayobjects.com/mdn/rms_f8c6a0/afts/img/A*zX7tSLqBvwcAAAAAAAAAAABkARQnAQ' width=400 />